ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

         credit_account: UUID
         value: Decimal

-You will find the ``Transfer`` object in the business logic, in :py:mod:`arbeitszeit.records`, as well as a database implementation in :py:mod:`arbeitszeit_flask.database.models`.
+You will find the ``Transfer`` object in the business logic, in :py:mod:`workers_control.core.records`, as well as a database implementation in :py:mod:`workers_control.flask.database.models`.

 Apart from these Transfer objects, we have other objects that may reference one or more transfers.
 For example, there might be a ``Consumption`` object,